jimmi0623/ticketing-platform/README.md

 **🚨 PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

-© 2024-2025 [Your Name/Company].
-This software is proprietary and confidential.
+© 2024-2025 James Rono.
+All Rights reseved.
+This software is proprietary.

 ### ⛔ Important Legal Notice:
 - This software is protected by copyright and intellectual property laws